vitalif/vitastor/docs/config/layout-cluster.en.md

 efficiently utilize desktop SSDs by postponing fsync until the client calls it explicitly.

 This is what this parameter regulates.
-When it's set to "all" the whole Vitastor cluster commits each change to disks immediately and clients just ignore fsyncs because they know for sure that they're unneeded.
+When it's set to "all" Vitastor cluster commits each change to disks immediately and clients just ignore fsyncs because they know for sure that they're unneeded.
 This reduces the amount of network roundtrips performed by clients and improves performance.
 So it's always better to use server grade SSDs with